Melrose Park, IL

 North Richland Hills, Texas

 Mitchell, US Army Infantry, OIF/OEF veteran served from 2000-2004.
 Mitchell was introduced to BraveHearts through an Illinois VA program he was enrolled in.
 When he saw the mustangs, it was love at first sight.
 After his program ended, he came back from Texas to participate specifically with the mustangs at BraveHearts.
 He can relate to the mustang’s hesitations and difficulty with trusting their new normal and relates what the mustang is going through to his own experience with reintegrating into civilian life.
 Mitchell describes working with the mustangs as a tidal wave of emotions.
 He loves the challenge the mustang brings him and knowing that every inch the mustang gives him has been earned.
 He enjoys the rush of adrenaline he gets when first stepping into the round pen and explains the feeling that overcomes him when working the mustang as the most calming feeling he has ever experienced.
 He relates the soothing feeling that he is overcome with similar to the way it feels when holding and rocking his sons.
 After years of struggling with substance abuse and PTSD attacks, Mitchell has, for the first time since the military, been able to see a future for him and has the feeling that everything is going to be ok.
 He has obtained his PATH certification and has become very involved in BraveHearts teaching veterans and becoming a Special Olympics coach to teach children and adults to prepare for the equestrian games.
 After 1.5 years at BraveHearts, Mitchell has returned home to Texas to be with his wife and children.
-He is still very involved at BraveHearts and will be speaking at the PATH 2018 Conference in Orlando, FL as the keynote speaker.
+He is still very involved at BraveHearts and has spoken at the PATH 2018 Conference in Orlando, FL as the keynote speaker.
 His dream is to develop or work for a program in Texas to help more veterans.
 This will be Reno’s third year riding in Trail to Zero.
-Reno will be riding in Trail to Zero Washington, DC, NYC & Chicago.
+In 2019, Reno rode in Trail to Zero Washington, DC, NYC & Chicago.

 Corpus Christi, Texas

 Trecia, US Army Veteran, served from 2009 – 2014.
 After returning home from war, Trecia was faced with emotional and physical injuries that left her angry and contemplating if life was worth living.
 After numerous therapies, Trecia found horses through a friend.
 Within a couple of months, Trecia began to rehabilitate and participating in daily activities that she once thought may never be possible, again.
 Trecia came to BraveHearts in 2015 to participate in a Working Cattle Workshop instructed by Shannon Hall and Doug Jordan.
 Trecia became immersed in riding and wanting to help fellow veterans to rediscover themselves and heal.
 She became certified at BraveHearts in 2016 as part of the first pilot program for the Instructor Training and Certification program for veterans.
 Trecia is currently a senior at Texas A&M University Corpus Christi studying to obtain her bachelor’s in Psychology.
 She is also currently working to open her own center to help reach more veterans.
 This will be Trecia’s second year riding in Trail to Zero.
-Trecia will be riding in Trail to Zero Washington, DC, NYC & Chicago.
+In 2019, Trecia rode in Trail to Zero Washington, DC, NYC & Chicago.

 Michael is a United States Army OEF/OIF Veteran suffering from what he now knows is PTSD.
 For years, he compartmentalized these emotions.
 Unfortunately, these thoughts, feelings and emotions began to surface like a violent storm.
 He began to feel as if he had to be constantly on guard, he was always anxious, afraid, lonely, and ashamed and as if he was no longer the same man.
 He soon found that he could quickly cope with these feelings by self-medication.
 This led to an addiction causing stressed family relationships and avoiding life as it once was.
 It was not until a proper diagnosis that he could accept that he was truly sick and suffering.
 With the help of equine assisted services as well as the team at BraveHearts, he has been able to begin a new chapter of his life, which involves recovery.
 Michael no longer feels like he is going to be another statistic.
 Today, Michael feels hopeful and is rebuilding his life one day at a time.
 This will be Michael’s second year riding in Trail to Zero.
-Michael will be riding in Trail to Zero Washington, DC, NYC & Chicago.
+In 2019, Michael rode in Trail to Zero Washington, DC, NYC & Chicago.

 Marshall, US Marine, served from 1981-1989.
 Marshall became interested in BraveHearts when looking for an organization for his motorcycle club to donate funds for veterans with fellow veteran, Cowboy.
 After visiting BraveHearts, he soon became a volunteer helping other veterans and people in need in sessions.
 Shortly thereafter, Marshall started receiving lessons at BraveHearts through their Veterans Program.
 Marshall believes that there is a camaraderie that happens when working with the mustangs that is similar to the camaraderie found in the military.
 He feels that the mustangs are the spirit of survival.
 They represent freedom.
 The bond that happens from working with the mustang is the same profound bond that experienced in the military.
 Working with mustangs brings his mind at ease and a sense of nirvana overcomes him, which he is then able to share with everyone he encounters.
 Marshall became a PATH Intl. certified instructor in 2017 and is the Peer to Peer Specialist for veterans at BraveHearts.
 This will be Marshall’s second year riding in Trail to Zero.
-Marshall will be riding in Trail to Zero Washington, DC, NYC & Chicago.
+In 2019, Marshall rode in Trail to Zero Washington, DC, NYC & Chicago.

 Glendale Heights, IL

 Watching the Twin Towers fall on 9/11 as a child solidified Nichelle’s desire to join the Air Force, serving from 2008 until 2013.
 After a chance meeting with a BraveHearts instructor in 2017, she become hooked on the camaraderie and dedication shown by the BraveHearts horses, veterans, volunteers, and staff.
 Grateful and humbled by the opportunities afforded at BraveHearts she can often be found in the barn, emptying water buckets or cleaning horse stalls.
 As one of the youngest veterans and growing horsewomen she enjoys her time off the horse, leading in lessons or watching riders and instructors, almost as much as riding.
 Experiencing so many veterans who are open and honest about their mental health struggles and herself having a very stressful career in security with the federal government led her to get serious about her own anxiety.
 Still very much learning about horses and her own struggles with mental health she hopes to destigmatize mental health services for veterans and non-veterans alike.
 This will be Nichell’s first year riding in Trail to Zero.
-Nichelle will be riding in Trail to Zero Washington, DC, NYC & Chicago.
+In 2019, Nichelle rode in Trail to Zero Washington, DC, NYC & Chicago.

 Special Guest Veterans